EliteDivision/docker-open-2.0/README.md

 docker run -it --rm --name my-running-app my-open2-app
 ```

+# Environment Vars

+You can customize the application runtime using the following ENV Vars

+### DOMAIN_FRONTEND,DOMAIN_BACKEND
+If you need to run multidomain Application you can configure those two vars

+### ENC_KEY
+With this var you can change the data encryption inside the application

+### ENABLE_CRON
+Set "true" to enable the CRONTAB inside the App container (Default: true)

+### ENABLE_APACHE
+Set "true" to enable Webserver on the application container (Default: true)

+### ENABLE_PHP
+Set "true" to enable PHP FPM inside the application container (Default: true)

 # Image Variants

 The `open-2.0` images can be released in more than one iteration, based on many use cases and requirements